Abeautifulsnow/pkgu/README.md

 pip3 install pkgu
 ```

-after the installation is complete, you can enter `pipu -h` command on your terminal to learn how to use it.
+after the installation is complete, you can enter `pkgu -h` command on your terminal to learn how to use it.

 ## ScreenShoot